 Hermann Mühleck | Head of German Business Center India | Ernst & Young GmbH

 One reason for this is that both very small and very large companies in Germany are often entrepreneurially led.
-A huge number of these companies are market leaders in advanced technologies which have been responsible for numerous leading edge applications, even those not produced in Germany.
+A huge number of these companies are market leaders in advanced technologies that have been responsible for numerous leading-edge applications, even those not produced in Germany.
 India, on the other hand, is facing a significant trade deficit that is still expected to worsen.
 India’s young population is growing faster and faster, bringing up to 15 million young people on the labor market every year.
 And this young and aspiring workforce needs jobs – which cannot be created by agricultural or services sectors only.
-Investment into Manufacturing in India is crucial for economic and social development.
+Investment in Manufacturing in India is crucial for economic and social development.

-Increased collaboration in the High-Technology sector between Germany and India could be the solution for these challenges.
-Development and employment of the young Indian generation will boost disposable income and generate tremendous market opportunities.
+Increased collaboration in the High-Technology sector between Germany and India could be the solution to these challenges.
+The development and employment of the young Indian generation will boost disposable income and generate tremendous market opportunities.
 In order to unleash these growth opportunities, the Embassy of India in Berlin commissioned Ernst & Young (EY) to evaluate the current competitiveness of India’s manufacturing sector and to offer advice regarding policy measures promoting FDI in India.

 For this purpose, EY has conducted a study that evaluates the current status of India’s investment landscape.
-The study – entitled ‘Prospects for Indo-German Collaboration in High-Technology Manufacturing’ – illustrates both the present status and the future potential of investment opportunities for German companies manufacturing in India.
+The study – entitled ‘Prospects for Indo-German Collaboration in High-Technology Manufacturing in India’ – illustrates both the present status and the future potential of investment opportunities for German companies manufacturing in India.
 Furthermore, it identifies the most promising manufacturing sectors in India.

 This selection enables the Government of India to further promote Indo-German collaborations in a more focused and highly effective way.